line/armeria/site/src/sphinx/advanced-spring-webflux-integration.rst

     @Configuration
     public class ArmeriaConfiguration {
         /**
-         * Returns a custom client factory which is configured as disabling the certificate validation,
+         * Returns a custom ClientFactory with TLS certificate validation disabled,
-         * which means any certificate received from the server will be accepted.
+         * which means any certificate received from the server will be accepted without any verification.
-         * It is used for an example which makes the client send HTTPS request to the server running
+         * It is used for an example which makes the client send an HTTPS request to the server running
          * on localhost with a self-signed certificate.
-So you MUST NOT use the InsecureTrustManagerFactory
+Do NOT use the InsecureTrustManagerFactory
          * in production.
          */
         @Bean